-Includes ILO controversies as well as corporate governance and product issues.

-In its ongoing assessment, DWS takes into account the violation(s) of international standards - observed via data from ESG data vendors - such as the UN Global Compact, but also possible ESG data vendor errors identified, future expected developments of these violations as well as the willingness of the issues to engage in dialogue regarding comporate decisions in this regard. as well as the willingness of the issuer to engage in dialogue regarding corporate decisions in this regard.
+- Includes ILO controversies as well as corporate governance and product issues. - In its ongoing assessment, DWS takes into account the violation(s) of international standards observed via data from ESG data vendors - such as the UN Global Compact, but also possible ESG data vendor errors identified, future expected developments of these violations as well as the willingness of the issuer to engage in dialogue regarding corporate decisions in this regard.